st4sd/overview/README.md

 #### Node.js

-Running and developing this website requires an up-to-date Node.js version.
+Running and developing this website requires Node.js version 18.
 You can check what Node.js version you have currently installed with

 ```bash
 node -v